What Is the Market Price Per Share?

 You actually don't have to calculate the current market price per share because it's readily available.
 It's the figure that appears when you go online and ask to see a company's "current share price."
 Just enter the company's stock symbol in your search engine—for example, AAPL for Apple— along with the phrase "share price" to determine the share price online as of any given date.

-Most internet pages show current share price, including online brokerage sites, but they also allow you to find the share price on any given past date.
+Most internet pages, including online brokerage sites, show current share price, and they also allow you to find the share price on any given past date.
+Some of the more popular sites include Yahoo Finance, Google Finance, Investopedia, and StockCharts.

 How Share Price Is Arrived At